 The insurance scheme will provide medical benefits, lost wages, disability benefits, and death benefits in case of a death of a loved one.
 But Georgia’s workers’ compensation law is quite complicated and requires professional assistance to claim maximum benefits from the system.

-A reliable workers compensation attorney in Buford, Georgia can help you claim the maximum benefits for your injuries.
-With hundreds of personal injury law firms in GA, selecting the best worker’s compensation lawyer is not easy.
-You should do your homework properly when choosing a reliable lawyer to handle your WC claim.
-Workers Compensation Lawyers Coalition is your trusted partner in Buford GA to successfully present your case and help win maximum benefits.
+A reliable workers’ compensation attorney in Buford, Georgia can help you claim the maximum benefits for your injuries.
+With hundreds of personal injury law firms in GA, selecting the best workers’ compensation lawyer is not easy.
+You should do your homework properly when choosing a reliable lawyer to handle your workers’ compensation claim.
+Workers’ Compensation Lawyers Coalition is your trusted partner in Buford GA to successfully present your case and help win maximum benefits.

-Our team of WC lawyers has the necessary skills and experience in handling cases for Buford workers compensation benefits.
+Our team of workers’ compensation lawyers has the necessary skills and experience in handling cases for Buford workers compensation benefits.
 We will take care of all of your legal responsibilities and fight for your rights.
-The experienced WC lawyers at Workers Compensation Lawyers Coalition have won millions of dollars in compensation on behalf of our clients in the past.
+The experienced workers’ compensation lawyers at Workers’ Compensation Lawyers Coalition have won millions of dollars in compensation on behalf of our clients in the past.

-Call Workers Compensation Lawyers Coalition today at (770) 796-0919 to represent your workers compensation claim in Buford and get the maximum compensation for your injuries.
+Call Workers Compensation Lawyers Coalition today at 470-518-5026 to represent your workers’ compensation claim in Buford and get the maximum compensation for your injuries.

 Table of Contents

 In the event of an employee being injured on the job and his/her treating physician determines that he or she is unable to report to work due to the injuries sustained, the injured employee is entitled to temporary total or partial disability benefits.

 The value of these benefits will depend on two important factors such as the date of the accident and the average weekly wage (AWW) for the 13 weeks before the accident.
 In case the employee isn’t employed for 13 weeks, GA law provides alternative means of calculating the AWW.